bnadlerjr/tavi/README.md

 ### Fields

 Fields are how Tavi maps the attributes in your objects to attributes in the document for your collections in MongoDB.
-All fields inherit from ``tavi.base.field.BaseField`` which provides some common [validations](#validations).
+All fields inherit from ``tavi.base.fields.BaseField`` which provides some common [validations](#validations).

 #### <a id="basic-fields"></a>Basic Fields